 The production company was going well, which freed up some of Shane’s time so he could volunteer at his kids’ elementary school.

 After quickly realizing that being in charge of selling candy on Valentine’s Day was not for him, Shane decided to become a docent with an organization called Music for Minors II.
 They train parent-volunteers to go into grades K-4 to teach music classes (budget cuts have removed music from most elementary schools).

 After volunteering at Stanton Elementary for years, and being asked over and over “where can I take my child for music lessons” it was obvious that there was a need for music education in the Castro Valley community.

 Being an amateur musician and an entrepreneur, Shane put an ad on craigslist to see if any musicians in the area were interested in teaching lessons at the Big Toe Audio studios.

 The response was not just overwhelming, but the quality of musicians was beyond incredible.
 We immediately found amazing, professional musicians and teachers alike who were open to trying this experiment with us.

-It didn’t take long for us to outgrow that little dentist office, and in May of 2014 we moved into the big, beautiful facility we’re in now.
-We moved into this building with 6 teachers and about 30 students.
+It didn’t take long for us to outgrow that little dentist office, and we moved into this building with 6 teachers and about 30 students.